 Most clients only require a small number of sessions, so please get in touch for a free consultation to find out how Cognitive Hypnotherapy can help you.
 Uschi Martin is also a certified Hypnobirthing and Hypnotension practitioner (reducing blood pressure naturally).

-Acupuncture is part of Traditional Chinese Medice (TCM).
+Acupuncture is part of Chinese Medicine.
 It is an ancient form of healing, and dates back thousands of years.

-Traditional Chinese Medicine has a different, yet simple view of how ill health arises in the first place.
-According to T.C.M. our physical health is dependent on the smooth and balanced flow of energy throughout the body.
+Chinese Medicine has a different, yet simple view of how ill health arises in the first place, where our physical health is dependent on the smooth and balanced flow of energy throughout the body.
 This energy is known as Qi, and when the flow of Qi is disrupted, symptoms develop.
 These symptoms can include such things as pain, lack of every, a painful or irregular manstrual cyle, headaches and so on.
 Many things can disrupt this flow, such as trama, injury, poor nutrition and the stresses and strains of everyday life.

 Acupuncture treatment involves the insertion of very fine needles into acupuncture points.
 These points are located all over the body, along which it is believed our energy flows.
 Needle insertion is pain free, however during manipulation of the needle following insertion, the patient does experience a sensation.
 This is unique to every patient, but is more of a pulling or dragging sensation as opposed to pain.